mwarning/p2p-gui/README.txt

       - GeoIP.d: an interface for GeoIP databases
       - Utils.d: a collection of helpful tools
       - Includer.d: a helper program to copy files and directories into a source file (Webroot.d)
-      - Storage.d: a JSON based storage interface for setting files
+      - Storage.d: wrapper around a JSON based storage to store settings in files